yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

       });
 {{< / highlight >}}

-Like with `desiredTemperature` this behavior runs whenever `currentTemperature` updates as well as once at the beginning.
+Like with `desiredTemperature` this behavior runs whenever `currentTemperature` updates as well as once when it is added.
-It uses a side effect to update our UI.
+It uses a side effect to update our Swing UI.

 ### Heat On